 As we inched closer to launch day, players were offered the choice of purchasing digital copies of the latest games with cross-gen compatibility.
 This either came in the form of an extra few dollars for Black Ops: Cold War pre-orders or as a built-in feature with Assassin’s Creed: Valhalla.

 The Problem: Both versions of the game (PS4 & PS5) are being installed.
-The PS5, for one reason or another, defaults to the PS4 version of the game.
+The

 The Solution: A tweet from Activision support in reference to Black Ops: Cold War (the game players have reported experiencing this problem) advises the following: